vdamasceno04/techtok/README.md

 ![registerprod](https://github.com/vdamasceno04/techtok/assets/101156671/cae63a75-5397-4dc6-800d-0572ca45c895)

 ## Development
-The initial motivation for creating this system was for an university project, which/ the professor required to be a system linked to a database and its respective diagrams./
+The initial motivation for creating this system was for an university project, which the professor required to be a system linked to a database and its respective diagrams.

 ### Technologies used
 - Front-end: JavaScript, HTML, CSS